Alexander Campbell (dancer): Professional career

-His first role as Principal was as partner to the acclaimed Ashtonian dancer, Roberta Marquez in La fille mal gardee at her Royal Ballet farewell performance in 2016.
+His first role as Principal was as partner to the acclaimed Ashtonian dancer, Roberta Marquez in La Fille Mal Gardee at her Royal Ballet farewell performance in 2016.
 Campbell first danced Prince Florimund in The Sleeping Beauty at Covent Garden partnering Francesca Hayward on her debut as Aurora in February 2017.
 Later in 2017 he danced in Rubies (Jewels), Tarantella and as Oberon in The Dream.
 In 2018 he debuted as Albrecht partnering Francesca Hayward in Giselle.

-In April 2018 Campbell made his debut as des Giroux in Kenneth McMillan’s Manon and in the same run of performances at Covent Garden danced on different days the roles of both des Giroux and Lescaut; a rare distinction in the history of the Royal Ballet.
-In the following month he danced the expanded role of Benno at the World premiere of Liam Scarlett’s new production of Swan Lake.
+In April 2018 Campbell made his debut as des Grieux in Kenneth McMillan's Manon and in the same run of performances at Covent Garden danced on different days the roles of both des Grieux and Lescaut.
+In the following month he danced the expanded role of Benno at the World premiere of Liam Scarlett's new production of Swan Lake.
 In June 2019 Campbell gave a stand out performance of the 3rd movement of Symphony in C.

-In major roles, Campbell has toured with the Royal Ballet in Russia, Japan, The United States of America, Spain and Australia and has made guest appearances with Birmingham Royal Ballet and Australian Ballet.
+In major roles, Campbell toured with the Royal Ballet in Russia, Japan, the United States of America, Spain and Australia and has made guest appearances with Birmingham Royal Ballet and Australian Ballet.

-In 2015 Campbell performed the role of The Devil in Will Tuckett’s a Soldiers Tale in Tokyo.
+In 2015 Campbell performed the role of The Devil in Will Tuckett's a Soldiers Tale in Tokyo.
 He partnered Francesca Hayward in Robert Binet's immersive work, The Dreamers Ever Leave You in collaboration with the National Ballet of Canada at The Printworks in London in October 2017.
 Campbell starred with Francesca Hayward in the BBC television documentary film Dancing the Nutcracker: Inside the Royal Ballet which was first shown on Christmas Day 2016.
-As a presenter, Campbell has introduced broadcasts of ballet from the Royal Opera House and co-presented World Ballet Days with Kristin McNally.
+As a presenter, Campbell has introduced broadcasts of ballet from the Royal Opera House and co-presented World Ballet Days with Kristen McNally.

+In 2024, Campbell retired from the stage to become the artistic director of the Royal Academy of Dance.
+His last performance was as Des Grieux in Manon.